The Thin Red Line (1998 film): Screenplay

-Malick's Guadalcanal would be a Paradise Lost, an Eden, raped by the green poison, as Terry used to call it, of war.
-Much of the violence was to be portrayed indirectly.
-A soldier is shot, but rather than showing a Spielbergian bloody face we see a tree explode, the shredded vegetation, and a gorgeous bird with a broken wing flying out of a tree.

-Malick spent years working on other projects, including a stage production of Sansho the Bailiff and a script known as The English-Speaker, spending $2 million of the producers' money, half of which for writing.
-In 1990, he met with James Jones' widow Gloria and Jones' daughter Kaylie about adapting The Thin Red Line into a film.
-By January 1995, Geisler and Roberdeau were broke and pressured Malick to decide which one he would complete.
+By January 1995, Geisler and Roberdeau were broke and pressured Malick to decide which project he would complete.
 They approached Malick's former agent, Mike Medavoy, who was setting up his own production company, Phoenix Pictures, and he agreed to give them $100,000 to start work on The Thin Red Line.
 Medavoy had a deal with Sony Pictures and Malick began scouting locations in Panama and Costa Rica before settling on the rain forests of northern Australia.
 In April 1997, three months before filming, Sony pulled the plug while crews were building the sets in Queensland, because new studio chairman John Calley did not think Malick could make his movie with the proposed $52 million budget.
 Malick traveled to Los Angeles with Medavoy to pitch the project to various studios.
 20th Century Fox agreed to put up $39 million of the budget with the stipulation that Malick cast five movie stars from a list of 10 who were interested.
-Pioneer Films, a Japanese company, contributed $8 million to the budget, and Phoenix added $3 million.
+Pioneer Films, a Japanese company, contributed $8 million to the budget, and Phoenix Pictures added $3 million.